AlanXYShen/AlanXYShen.github.io/_pages/about.md

 Prior to joining UW, I completed my undergraduate degree in [Intelligence Engineering and Creative Design](https://www.xyc.tsinghua.edu.cn/en/info/1082/1443.htm) and Master's in Computer Science at Tsinghua University, where I was fortunate to be advised by [Prof. Chun Yu](https://pi.cs.tsinghua.edu.cn/lab/people/ChunYu/) and [Prof. Yuanchun Shi](https://www.cs.tsinghua.edu.cn/csen/info/1306/4332.htm).
 Outside of research, I enjoy singing and playing volleyball.

 I look forward to sharing my work and collaborating with researchers in related fields to advance the intersection of sensing technologies, human-computer interaction, and ubiquitous computing.
+Feel free to reach out for collaboration!